Fgarciao6/Final-Proyect/README.md

 .
 Explore the Tableau visuals by visiting the public directory and/or use the provided Tableau .twbx files to play with the visualizations on your own
    .https://public.tableau.com/authoring/FinalProyect_16572831980790/Dashboard3#1

+.
+Presentation of this Proyect has been explained in: https://slides.com/federicovicentegarciaochoa/ellipse/edit

 5. Copyright